tsuyadi/car-park/README.md

-This project is developed using Python 3 and Django framework.
+This project is developed using Python 3, Django framework and for database using sqlite.
 For the security API, I use Django Rest Framework with Simple JWT
 How to run
 1. The command to install all Pythonmodules and packages listed in the requirements.txt file pip install -r requirements.txt